wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 summary: Learn about new and updated features in Wavefront.
 ---

-These pages list new and updated features in the Wavefront service.
+These page lists new and updated features in the Wavefront service.

 ## 2021-15.x Release Notes